RakhithJK/Handbrake-wiki/Checksums.md

 This page is a mirror of the checksums for the available downloads from handbrake.fr

-Please take note if the checksum is SHA-1 or MD5.
+Please take note whether the checksum is SHA-1 or MD5.

 ## Current Release